azmanbostjan/CaldaChallenge/README.md

 - KPI computation for marketing and performance metrics
 - Create_order checks if item is in stock, if not it rejects the order, if in stock it decreases stock amount by ordered amount

-Author's notes:
-Because job scheduler is not available locally, i recommend pushing to prod or running scheduled functions manually.
-Edge functions are not published with code using supabase start, so i added a bash script to publish all edge function before calling supabase start
-Commands are prefixed with npx, as i installed Supabase under a local user TODO for local dev .env also has to be set, see .env.example TODO in local env chron and some other images are not present, so seed is not imported automatically on project start like in prod

 ## Project Structure
 ```
 CaldaChallenge/